 We’ve made the following changes for this year:

-- The rebate amounts for the following items have been reduced:
+- The maximum rebate amounts for the following items have been increased:

 - Programable thermostats